microsoft/multi-agent-marketplace/cookbook/text_only_protocol/README.md

 ## Key Concepts

-### Understanding Auto-Persistence
+### Auto-Persistence

-**Critical concept**: The platform automatically saves all actions to the database **before** handlers execute.

 Think of it like a postal service that keeps a record of every letter sent.
+The platform automatically saves all actions to the database before handlers execute.

 When Alice sends a message:
 1. Platform receives the `SendTextMessage` action
 2. Platform saves it to the actions table (auto-persist)
 3. Platform calls your handler to validate business logic
 4. Handler checks if Bob exists and returns success/error
-5. Action is already in database regardless of handler result

-This means:
-- Handlers validate business logic, not data persistence
-- Messages are queryable from the actions table
+This means handlers validate business logic, not data persistence.
+Messages are queryable from the actions table without writing separate persistence code.
-- You don't write separate persistence code
-- Failed validations still have a record in the database

-### Actions Auto-Persist

-The platform saves all actions before handlers run.
-Handlers only validate and return results.
-The action is already stored when your handler executes.

 ### Composable Queries